pingcap/docs/tidb-cloud/tidb-cloud-billing-ticdc-rcu.md

 > **Note:**
 >
 > The preceding performance data is for reference only and might vary in different scenarios.
+It is strongly recommended that you conduct a real workload test before using the changefeed feature in a production environment.
+For further assistance, contact [TiDB Cloud support](/tidb-cloud/tidb-cloud-support.md#get-support-for-a-cluster).

 ## Price